barcovanrhijn/barcovanrhijn.github.io/_posts/2020-12-18-hello-Ruby.md

 # Wrap up
 Getting my feet wet with Ruby has been a good experience that has broadened my thinking.
 I love how simple the syntax is.
 And I'm looking forward to use some of the insights gained in other languages.

+I may just build out a next personal project in Ruby for fun.